A visual introduction to information theory: Core quantities: information, entropy, and mutual information

-Entropy can also be interpreted as how surprising the random event is on average.
-Events that are more random will tend to be more surprising on average, and observing their outcome will yield more information, and reduce our uncertainty more.
-On the flip side, higher entropy also means that there is more uncertainty in the random event to begin with, so we must acquire more information to be certain about its outcome compared to an event with lower entropy.
+Entropy can be interpreted as how surprising a random event is on average: more random events are more surprising, and observing their outcome yields more information.
+Conversely, higher entropy means more uncertainty to begin with, so we must acquire more information to be certain about the outcome.

-It might seem that, since lower probability outcomes contain more information, that random events containing many extremely rare outcomes will have the highest entropy.
-In fact, the opposite is true: random events with probability spread as evenly as possible over their possible outcomes will have the highest entropy.
-Mathematically, this happens because the gains in information that come from an event becoming increasingly rare are outweighed by the decrease in the probability that the highly informative outcome will occur, due to the logarithm in the formula for information.
-Section \ref{redundancy_sec} will discuss maximum entropy distributions in more detail.
+Entropy is maximized when probability is spread as evenly as possible over outcomes, not when there are many extremely rare outcomes.
+Although rarer outcomes individually contain more information, their decreasing probability outweighs their increasing per-outcome information: the contribution of each outcome to entropy, $p \cdot \log \frac{1}{p}$, goes to zero as $p \rightarrow 0$ because $p$ decreases linearly while $\log \frac{1}{p}$ increases only logarithmically.
+Section \ref{redundancy_sec} discusses maximum entropy distributions in more detail.